transylvanianIT/devopsplay/linuxessentials/README.md

 service nginx start

 SOME ISSUES HAD:
-1. the on with nginx that even restarted it wouldnt work, if i nano after.
+1. the one with nginx that even restarted it wouldnt work, if i nano the text after.
 2. On my ubuntu, docker wouldnt run, so i had to use the vm ubuntu i had.

 thats it